Yuri-IQI/Quagmire-VV/README.md

 7. **Zoom Mode**: Click on a city region name (e.g., Siourin) to enter zoom mode.

 ## Quick Start
-The site is online with most of its functionalities on GitHub Pages.

-So, just go to [The Mire](https://yuri-crt.github.io/Quagmire-VV/)
+The site is currently online on GitHub Pages, to access it click on this link: [The Mire](https://yuri-crt.github.io/Quagmire-VV/)